Miftau/alx-system_engineering-devops/0x06-regular_expressions/README.md

-# :shell: Learning Bash :shell:
+# :shell: 0x06 - Regular Expressions :shell:

-In this project I will be learning various techniques to use bash for scripting.
-I hope to use bash to make my coding, development, and deployment in 2019 much more seemless.
-I use python for scripting right now, but bash is very powerful for common SRE tasks so I feel I must learn it to be proficient as a software engineer.
+In this project I will be using ruby to generate regular expressions and test them.
+I will be learning mostly basic content in this project but plan to explore them further as they seem very useful in programming.

 ## :running: Getting Started